weaversa/cryptol-course/labs/Overview/Overview.md

 # First Steps: Hello, Cryptol!

 A grand tradition when learning a new programming language is to test the waters with a Hello World program.
-In this file we've defined a function `sayHello` which is specified as follows:

-void sayHello (uint8_t *name, size_t a)
+In this file we've defined a Cryptol function `sayHello` which is specified as follows:

 ```cryptol
 sayHello : {a} (fin a) => [a][8] -> [7+a][8]